 SED AP 520: Communications in Education and Human Services Organizations

 Prepares education, human service and government agency managers to plan and execute communications and community relations programs within their organization.
-Explores how to operate professionally and ethically as a communicator on behalf of an education institution, a human services agency, or other similar organization.
+Explores how to operate professionally and ethically as a communicator on behalf of an organization.
 4cr, Summer Term.

 SED AP 524: Citizen Participation